wemake-services/kira-release/README.md

 **Note:** You might want to use `$$` to escape `$` char in several environments like GitLab CI configuration file

+## Container release

+We use five ebv variables to publish pre-built containers into the registry.
+Basically, this is ready to work with GitLab CI and GitLab Container registry, but you can modify it to work with any registry / CI.
+For example, we use GitHub Container Registry in this project's CI (see `.github/workflows/test.yml`).

+Variables:
+- `CI_REGISTRY`: what registry you use: `registry.gitlab.com`, `ghrc.io`, or any other
+- `CI_REGISTRY_USER`: username to use for login
+- `CI_JOB_TOKEN`: the token we use to auth, can be any token that your registry supports
+- `GROUP_NAME`: organization name to use in image name
+- `PROJECT_NAME`: project name to use in image name

 ## Running

 Copy-paste our `.gitlab-ci.yml` file.
 And modify it to match your project.